Skip to content

 <script>

-document.getElementById("my-custom").addEventListener("invoke", (e) => {
+document.getElementById("my-custom").addEventListener("command", (e) => {

-if (e.action === "my-frobulate") {
+if (e.action === "--my-frobulate") {

 alert("Successfully frobulated the div");